ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_02/README.md

    - TBD

 4. **Discussion**
-   - What does the mesh data structure actually define from the variable-constraint relationship point of view?
+   - What does the mesh data structure help to define the constraint-variable relationship?
-   - How to understand the what each iterative linear equation is solving?
-What does the RHS (right-hand side, in the same dimension as variables) represent?
+   - What modeling tricks does the author use to make the constraints at most quadratic?
+   - Read the code geometrylab/optimization/guidedprojection.py and geometrylab/optimization/guidedprojectionbase.py carefully and learn how to add iterative constraints to the model.

 ## Additional Resources